JaseZiv/chessR/README.md

 The functions available in this package are designed to enable the extraction of chess game data.

+### Data Extraction

+The functions detailed below relate to extracting data from chess.com

 **Raw Game Data**

 The `get_raw_game_data()` function can take either a single, or multiple